zingat/AndVersion/README.md

 **Andversion_url** means the url where you keep the JSON file, like http://andversion.com/sample/demoAndroid.json.

-### CALLING METHODS SEPARATELY
+### Calling Method Seperately

 **Note :** Every time you have to set `setActivity( this )`method to show dialog successfully in Activity or Fragment.

+#### checkForceUpdate()
-**checkForceUpdate() :** This method controls that user version code is smaller than minimum version in JSON file.
+This method controls that user version code is smaller than minimum version in JSON file.

-If yes the force update dialog will be displayed.
-If no or there was an error onCompleted method will be called.
+If true the force update dialog will be displayed, If false `OnCompletedListener.onCompleted()` works.

 ```java
 @Override